kapilchandrawal/sales-tax-in-ruby/README.md

 # sales-tax-in-ruby
-Create a different taxes pf products
+Create a different taxes of products